-The budget is \$107,000 USD (or equivalent in GBP) inclusive of VAT (where applicable) to cover all evaluator fees and expenses (including travel, accommodation, subsistence etc.) and any other costs associated with the evaluation.
+The budget is \$107,000 USD (or equivalent in GBP) to cover all evaluator fees and expenses (including travel, accommodation, subsistence etc.) and any other costs associated with the evaluation.
 Please note our funding partner will require proof of expenditure.